digital-chemistry-laboratory/morfeus/docs/cone_angles.rst

 Module
 ******

-The ConeAngle class is provided.
+The ConeAngle class is provided to calculate and store the cone angles.

 .. code-block:: python
   :caption: Example